OnDataEngineering/OnDataEngineeringContent/indexes/tech-categories.md

 | [Data Virtualization](/tech-categories/data-virtualization/) | Technologies that allow data in multiple source databases to be accessed as a single integrated virtual database
 | Enterprise Semantic Graphs | Technologies that allow data in multiple sources to be accessed as a single integrated RDF graph model

+## Data Processing

+Technologies that support the acquisition, ingest and processing of data

+| [Data Ingestion](/tech-categories/data-ingestion/) | Specialist tools designed to acquire and ingest data into an analytical platform ready for analysis or for further transformation to support analysis.

 ## Infrastructure

 | [Compute Cluster Managers](/tech-categories/compute-cluster-managers/) | Technologies for managing the execution of jobs across a general purpose compute cluster |